Fulvestrant (Generic Name)

 About this drug

 Fulvestrant is used to treat cancer.
-It is given by injection in your muscle and is called an “IM injection."
+It is given by a shot in your muscle and is called an “IM injection."

 - Abdominal pain